gravitational/workshop/docker.md

 myubuntu                                      latest              50928f386c70        53 seconds ago      221.8 MB
 ```

 That is 220MB for curl!
-As we know, now there is no good reason to have images with all the OS inside.
-If you still need it though, Docker
+As we know, there is no mandatory requirement to have images with all the OS inside.
-will save you some space by re-using the base layer, so images with slightly different bases
-would not repeat each other.
+If base on your use-case you still need it though, Docker will save you some space by re-using the base layer, so images with slightly different bases would not repeat each other.

 ### Operations with images

 You are already familiar with one command, `docker images`.
 You can also remove images, tag and untag them.

-**Removing images and containers**
+#### Removing images and containers

 Let's start with removing the image that takes too much disk space: